kratisto/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 ```

 > [!warning]
 > The examples above are merely illustrating the necessary steps based on a typical server configuration.
 The information in the output table depends on your server's hardware and its partition scheme.
-For more information, consult the documentation of your operating system.
+When in doubt, consult the documentation of your operating system.
 >
 > If you require professional assistance with server administration, consider the details in the [Go further](#gofurther) section of this guide.